nashobawinery/NashobaExperience/replit.md

 3. Creates the missing entries with default values
 4. Shows a success message with the count of entries created

+### Schema Push to Production

+When adding new modules with database tables, the schema must be pushed to production before the module will work there.

+#### How to Push Schema

+1. Go to **Database Sync** page (Admin Hub → Platform → Environment Data Sync)
+2. Select the **Compare & Sync** tab
+3. Click **Push Schema to Production** button

+#### Prerequisites

+- The `PROD_DATABASE_URL` secret must be configured in Replit Secrets
+- Only admins can access this feature

+#### What It Does

+1. Exports schema from development database (tables, indexes, types, sequences only)
+2. Filters to safe CREATE statements with IF NOT EXISTS semantics
+3. Applies to production database without modifying existing tables
+4. Reports count of objects processed

+#### Limitations

+- Only creates new tables/indexes, does not modify existing table structures
+- Foreign key constraints may not be included if they were defined as separate ALTER statements
+- For structural changes to existing tables, use manual database migrations

 ### System Design Choices
 - **Microservices-inspired Modularity**: Modules are designed with independent concerns within a monolithic structure.
 - **API-First Approach**: All functionalities exposed via RESTful APIs.